 - NDA’S AND NON-COMPETES: If necessary, we will discuss the signing of Non-Disclosure Agreements and/or Non-Compete Agreements at this stage, depending on the project.
 These items are discussed on a project-by-project basis.

 - INTRODUCTION TO THE PROJECT MANAGER: With the logistics out of the way, we introduce our clients to our Project Manager, who handles setting up Basecamp (our platform for project management), sending the Brand Landscape, and giving an overall introduction to the process ahead of us.
 There’s plenty more on the tools and platforms we use day-to-day later in the Playbook.

 We’ve spent a considerable amount of time internally thinking about and refining our core values.
 These aren’t the kind of core values you hang up in a board room and never think about (though we do have them hanging in our office) — these are driving and defining characteristics that make up the DNA of our company.
-We work hard to embody each of them daily, and if we find ourselves wandering off course, we reference to and reflect on them as-needed.
+We work hard to embody each of them daily, and if we find ourselves wandering off course, we refer to and reflect on them as needed.